27 Useful Tips to Overcome Your Fear of Public Speaking

 His central message, which influenced me very strongly when I began speaking publicly, was that the key to eloquence is the emotional component that the speaker brings to the subject.

 To put it another way, the starting point of being an excellent speaker is for you to really care about your subject.
+So, here are some inspirational quotes to help inject some passion into your speeches.

 16) Pick a Subject That You Really Care About